OHBA-analysis/osl-dynamics/README.md

 - **Preprocess and source reconstruct M/EEG data**: preprocessing, coregistration, beamforming and parcellation.
 - **Simulate time series data** from HMMs, sinusoidal oscillators and autoregressive models.

-osl-dynamics works with [MNE-Python](https://mne.tools): a typical M/EEG workflow preprocesses, source reconstructs and parcellates data first, then models the dynamics of the parcel time courses with osl-dynamics.
+osl-dynamics works with [MNE-Python](https://mne.tools): a typical M/EEG workflow preprocesses, source reconstructs and parcellates data first, then models the dynamics of the parcel time courses.
 Data can be loaded from NumPy (`.npy`), MATLAB (`.mat`), text (`.txt`) or MNE (`.fif`) files.

 For a full description of the toolbox, see the [documentation](https://osl-dynamics.readthedocs.io).

 ## Quick example

-Train a Time-Delay Embedded Hidden Markov Model (TDE-HMM) on source-space MEG data to infer dynamic functional brain networks:
+Train a Time-Delay Embedded Hidden Markov Model (TDE-HMM) on parcellated MEG data to infer dynamic functional brain networks:

 ```python
 from osl_dynamics.data import Data